AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-3.md

 For more information about using the filter to control what is displayed on the scheduling timeline, see&nbsp; [Filter information in the Scheduling area](../../../../resource-mgmt/resource-scheduling/filter-scheduling-area.md), and&nbsp; [Manually assign unassigned tasks and issues in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md#automatically-assigning-unassigned-tasks-and-issues) in [Manually assign unassigned tasks and issues in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md).

-### Users Remain on the Timeline after Being Assigned a Task
+### Users Remain on the Timeline after Being Assigned a Task {#users-remain-on-the-timeline-after-being-assigned-a-task}

 Users remain on the scheduling timeline after they are assigned a task or issue, even if there are no remaining tasks or issues that have a matching role assignment.
 This allows you to make any necessary changes after users&nbsp;are assigned.